 LEFT HAND ARTICULATION

-Normally, we prefer to have the left hand finger already prepared on the string before the bow starts playing the note (see Preparation Principle).
-This means that normally, articulation – the choice of how we start (enunciate) each new note – is done solely by the right hand and arm.
-The left hand does however have a role to play – two roles in fact.
+Very often, we will have the left hand finger already prepared on the string before the bow starts playing the note (see Preparation Principle).
+In these cases the manner in which we start (enunciate) each new note is decided solely by the right hand and arm.
+But in certain other cases the left hand also can contribute to the bow’s articulation impulse, and in other cases it is only the left hand which determines the type of articulation that we give the note.
+For example:

 1. LEFT HAND ARTICULATION IN A SLUR

-In a slur, it is the left hand that determines the clarity of the articulation, according to the speed and force with which the fingers are placed onto (or lifted off) the strings.
-The faster the passage, the more we need to articulate clearly the left hand fingers, for which we may also use more their harder tips rather than the softer pads (see Finger-String Contact)
+In a 100% legato slur, it is uniquely the left hand that determines the clarity of the articulation, according to the speed and force with which the fingers are placed onto (or lifted off) the strings.
+The faster the passage, the more we need to articulate clearly the left hand fingers, for which we may want to use more their harder tips rather than the softer pads (see Finger-String Contact and Finger Articulation).
+In staccato and portato bowings the pulsations within each bowstroke also contribute to the articulation.

 2. LEFT HAND PIZZICATO TO HELP WITH OPEN STRINGS